-Here are the results Ben’s seen while using the Chris Collins Signature Coaching Program:
+These are the results Ben’s seen with the Chris Collins Signature Coaching Program:

 It’s taken some work, but you can’t argue with these results.